tomrailio/Prompt-engineering-studies/README.md

 - Prompt Programming for Large Language Models: Beyond the Few-Shot Paradigm.
 - Thread of Thought Unraveling Chaotic Contexts.
 - Explanation Selection Using Unlabeled Data for Chain-of-Thought Prompting.
-- Large language models are human-level prompt engineers
+- Large language models are human-level prompt engineers.
 - GRIPS: Gradient-free, Edit-based Instruction Search for Prompting Large Language Models.
 - Automatic Prompt Optimization with “Gradient Descent” and Beam Search.
--
+- Dialogue for Prompting: a Policy-Gradient-Based Discrete Prompt Generation for Few-Shot Learning.

 Theme 10 Components of a prompt template.